 Steffen

-I normally recommend to do some cycling directly after weight training.
+2. I normally recommend doing some cycling directly after weight training.
 I believe that this helps the muscles in the motor learning phase.
-A very important factor when we discuss weight training, is how much of the strength we can convert to power on the bike.
+A very important factor when we discuss weight training is how much of the strength we can convert to power on the bike.
 E.g. Leg extensions are not in the program because they are almost useless when trying to convert them to power on the bike.

 I normally recommend strength and cycling on the same days.
 Make a short warm up, do the strength training and finish your training schedule with some cycling.
 Then you have enough time for a day off or a recovery day.